amazon-science/sentence-representations/README.md

-## Sentence Representation Learning with Transformers
+## Sentence Representations Learning with Transformers

 This framework provides implementations of our models developped for sentence representation learning.
 The following publications are implemented in this repo,